 Students will leave this class prepared for upper-level literature and writing courses.
 Exercises in vocabulary and language development, literature and media analysis, critical listening, and writing processes will ensure they are capable of the type of analytical and writing skills required for college.

-Meets two hours per week for two semesters.
+Meets 1.5 hours per week for two semesters.